Glas-allt-Shiel: The original and rebuilt dwellings and their setting

 Victoria and Albert's first visit to Balmoral was when they stayed there for the autumn of 1848.
-They visited the nearby hunting lodge called Allt-na-giubhsaich (Note: Victoria writes "Alt-na-Giuthasach".) near the foot of Loch Muick and in August next year they stayed overnight at this lodge – in the meantime it had been extended and improved although Victoria still regarded it as our "little bothie".
-By the time they stayed at the lodge the following year John Brown had become one of the queen's attendants – he was one of a team of four servants who rowed her party to the head of the loch.
-On 30 August 1849 she wrote about the location "The scenery is beautiful here, so wild and grand – real severe Highland scenery, with trees in the hollow.
+They visited the nearby hunting lodge called Allt-na-giubhsaich (Note: Victoria writes "Alt-na-Giuthasach".) near the foot of Loch Muick and in the August of the next year they stayed overnight at this lodge — in the meantime it had been extended and improved, although Victoria still regarded it as their "little bothie".
+By the time they stayed at the lodge the following year John Brown had become one of the queen's attendants — he was one of a team of four servants who rowed her party to the head of the loch.
+On 30 August 1849, she wrote about the location: "The scenery is beautiful here, so wild and grand — real severe Highland scenery, with trees in the hollow.
 We had various scrambles in and out of the boat and along the shore, and saw three hawks, and caught seventy trout.
-I wish an artist could have been there to sketch the scene; it was picturesque – the boat, the net, and the people in their kilts in the water, and on the shore."
+I wish an artist could have been there to sketch the scene; it was picturesque — the boat, the net, and the people in their kilts in the water, and on the shore."